kununu/nukleus/README.md

 You can include nukleus in two ways.
 Either way, you'll need a module bundler that supports css modules (webpack is recommended).

-You can include all compiled components (once) this way.
+You can include all compiled components this way.

 ```javascript
 import {Select} from 'nukleus';